eclipse-leda/leda/content/en/docs/general-usage/utilities/kanto-auto-deployer.md

 ## Usage as systemd service

 In the Leda quickstart images, kanto-auto-deployer is installed as a systemd service.
-> Note the service uses the `--daemon` flag that asks KAD to continously monitor the specified directory (see last line of logs).
+> Note the service uses the `--daemon` flag that asks KAD to continuously monitor the specified directory (see last line of logs).

 The service unit configuration file is located in `/lib/systemd/system/kanto-auto-deployer.service`: